IchBinLeoon/anisearch-discord-bot/README.md

 - `last:` Displays the most recently aired anime episodes.

-- `watchlist:` View the anime watchlist of the server.
+- `watchlist:` Displays the anime watchlist of the server.
 If no anime has been added to the watchlist, the server will receive a notification for every new episode.

-- `watch <AniListID>:` Add an anime you want to receive episode notifications from to the server watchlist by AniList ID.
+- `watch <AniListID>:` Adds an anime you want to receive episode notifications from to the server watchlist by AniList ID.
 Can only be used by a server administrator.

-- `unwatch <AniListID>:` Remove an anime from to the server watchlist by AniList ID.
+- `unwatch <AniListID>:` Removes an anime from to the server watchlist by AniList ID.
 Can only be used by a server administrator.

 ### News
 - `aninews:` Displays the latest anime news from Anime News Network.